-(ii) once these instructions have been implemented by the Network Operatorb, any further Demand Disconnection above those implemented in OC6.5.5(bd)(i) shalltake up to 5 additional minutes from the instruction being received from The Company for each extra 4 to 6 per cent of Demand being disconnected.
+once the instructions have been implemented by the Network Operator in accordance with OC6.5.6 (b) (i), any further Demand Disconnection above those implemented in OC6.5.6(b)(i) shall be implemented on a best endeavours basis.

-(e) Where The Company issues a Network Operator with consecutive instructions to reduce Demand, the Network Operator will complete instructions in the order they were issued by The Company and will not start to execute any instruction until any preceding instruction has been completed, unless agreed with The Company.
+(c) Where The Company issues a Network Operator with consecutive instructions to reduce Demand, the Network Operator will complete instructions in the order they were issued by The Company and will not start to execute any instruction until any preceding instruction has been completed, unless otherwise agreed with The Company.

-OC6.5.6 Once a Demand reduction has been applied by a Network Operator at the instruction of The Company, the Network Operator may interchange the Customers to whom the Demand reduction has been applied provided that,
+OC6.5.7 Once a Demand reduction has been implemented by a Network Operator at the instruction of The Company, the Network Operator may interchange the Load Blocks disconnected, where practicable, in consultation with The Company.

-(i) the percentage of Demand reduction at all times within the Network Operator's System does not change; and

-(ii) at all times it is achieved within the Network Operator's System as far as possible uniformly across all Grid Supply Points (unless otherwise specified in the National Electricity Transmission System Warning - High Risk of Demand Reduction if one has been issued),

-until The Company instructs that Network Operator in accordance with OC6.

-OC6.5.7 Each Network Operator will abide by the instructions of The Company with regard to the restoration of Demand under OC6.5 without delay.
+OC6.5.8 Each Network Operator will abide by the instructions of The Company with regard to the restoration of Demand under OC6.5 without delay.
 It shall not restore Demand until it has received such instruction.
 The restoration of Demand must be achieved as soon as possible and the process of restoration must begin within 2 minutes of the instruction being given by The Company.

+OC6.5.9 The Network Operator will notify The Company in writing that it has complied with The Company's instruction under OC6.5, within 5 minutes of so doing, together with an estimation of the Demand reduction or restoration achieved, as the case may be.

-OC6.5.8 In circumstances of protracted shortage of generation or where a statutory instruction has been given (eg. a fuel security period) and when a reduction in Demand is envisaged by The Company to be prolonged, The Company will notify the Network Operator of the expected duration.
+OC6.5.10 In circumstances of protracted shortage of generation or where a statutory instruction has been given (eg. a fuel security period) and when a reduction in Demand is envisaged by The Company to be prolonged, The Company will notify the Network Operator of the expected duration and if other measures (e.g. DCRP implementation) are required.

-OC6.5.9 .The Network Operator will notify The Company in writing that it has complied with The Company's instruction under OC6.5, within five minutes of so doing, together with an estimation of the Demand reduction or restoration achieved, as the case may be.
+OC6.5.11 Pursuant to the provisions of OC1.5.6, the Network Operator will supply to The Company details of the amount of Demand reduction or restoration actually achieved.

-OC6.5.10 The Company may itself implement Demand reduction and subsequent restoration on Non-Embedded Customers as part of a Demand Control requirement and it will organise the National Electricity Transmission System so that it will be able to reduce Demand by Disconnection of, or Customer voltage reduction to, all or any Non-Embedded Customers.
-Equivalent provisions to those in OC6.5.4 shall apply to issuing a National Electricity Transmission System Warning - High Risk of Demand Reduction to Non-Embedded Customers, as envisaged in OC7.4.8.
+OC6.5.12 The Company may itself implement Demand reduction and subsequent restoration of Non-Embedded Customers as part of a Demand Control requirement and it will organise the National Electricity Transmission System so that it will be able to reduce Demand by Disconnection of, or Customer voltage reduction to, all or any Non-Embedded Customers.
+Equivalent provisions to those in OC6.5.2 shall apply to issuing a National Electricity Transmission System Warning - High Risk of Demand Reduction to Non-Embedded Customers, as envisaged in OC7.4.8.

-OC6.5.11 fPursuant to the provisions of OC1.5.6, the Network Operator will supply to The Company details of the amount of Demand reduction or restoration actually achieved.

 OC6.6 AUTOMATIC LOW FREQUENCY DEMAND DISCONNECTION